MathieuNls/bianca/bianca.md

 The pretty-printing allows NICAD to detect Segments 1 and 2 as a clone pair because only the initialization of $i$ changed.
 This specific example would not have been marked as a clone by other tools we tested such as Duploc [@Ducasse1999].
 In addition to the pretty-printing, code can be normalized and filtered to detect different classes of clones and match user preferences.

+_COMMENT FOR MATHIEU: I would move the [@Iss2009] citation to the table caption._

 \input{tex/Pretty-Printing}

 The extracted, pretty-printed, normalized and filtered blocks are marked as potential clones using a Longest Common Subsequence (LCS) algorithm [@Hunt1977].
-Then, a percentage of unique statements can be computed and, given threshold, the blocks are marked as clones.
+Then, a percentage of unique statements can be computed and, given the threshold, the blocks are marked as clones.

-Another important aspect of the design of BIANCA is the ability to provide guidance to developers on how improve the risky  commits.
+Another important aspect of the design of BIANCA is the ability to provide guidance to developers on how to improve the risky  commits.
 We achieve this by extracting from the databse the fix-commit corresponding to the matching defect-commit and present it to the developer.
 This way, BIANCA goes one step further than existing techniques, based mainly on statistical models, by providing a practical way on how to fix (or at least reasons about) the risky commit.
 A tool that supports BIANCA should have enough flexibility to allow developers to enable or disable the recommendations made by BIANCA.

 We believe that this can make BIANCA a practical approach for the developers as they will know why a given modification has been reported as risky in terms of code; this is something that is not supported by techniques based on statistical models (e.g., [REF]).
 Furthermore, because BIANCA acts before the commit reaches the central repository, it prevents unfortunate pulls of defects by other members of the organization.

 # Evaluation  {#sec:exp}

+_COMMENT FOR MATHIEU/WAHAB: I suggest splitting this section up into Case Study Setup (subsection A - E) and then a Cast Study Results section (subsection F)_

 In this section, we show the effectiveness of BIANCA in detecting risky commits using clone detection and project dependency analysis.
 The main research question addressed by this case study is: Can we detect risky commits using code comparison within and across related projects, and if so, what would be the accuracy?

+_COMMENT FOR MATHIEU/WAHAB: Another issue that we need to evaluate is do the proposed fixes help?
+More on this later_

 ## Project Repository Selection {#sec:rep}

 To select the projects used to evaluate our approach, we followed three simple criteria.
 First, the projects need to be in Java and use Maven to manage dependencies.
 This way, we can automatically extract the dependencies and perform the clustering of projects.
 The second criterion is to have projects that enjoy a large community support and interest.
 We selected projects that have at least 2000 followers.
 A different threshold could be used.
 Finally, the projects must have a public issue repository to be able to mine their past issues and the fixes.
 We queried Github with these criteria and retrieved 42 projects (see Table \ref{tab:results} for the list of projects), including those from some of major open-source contributors including Alibaba, Apache Software Foundation, Eclipse, Facebook, Google and Square.

+_COMMENT FOR MATHIEU/WAHAB: I assume that these are also projects that are not forked?
+Should we add that_

 ## Project Dependency Analysis {#sec:dependencies}